THEREALRINAZ/Complete_AI_Engineer_Roadmap_RNZ/README.md

 ---

+---

+# Don't Overcomplicate the Process
+## AI Engineer is a Software Engineer First.
+Build your Python and Software Foundations Before Chasing Flashy models.
+Start Mastering the Knife.

+---

 ## 🤝 Contributing

 Found a gap, a broken link, or want to add resources to a layer?
 PRs and issues are welcome — see [CONTRIBUTING.md](CONTRIBUTING.md).